 - Download shows on compatible devices

-Funimation, in comparison, also comes in two major plans.
-The starting plan titled Premium costs $5.99 per month, giving you subbed and dubbed access without any advertisement.
+Funimation comes in three plans.
+The starting one, titled Premium, costs $5.99 per month, giving you subbed and dubbed access without any advertisement.

-The mid-tier plan titled Premium Plus costs $7.99 per and on this plan, the stream limit increases to five, while you can download episodes to watch offline.
+The mid-tier Premium Plus plan costs $7.99 per month, and on this plan, the stream limit increases to five, while you can download episodes to watch offline.

-The final plan, called Premium Plus Ultra, has the same features as Premium Plus, but you pay $99.99 annually and get an anniversary gift from Funimation.
+The final plan, Premium Plus Ultra, has the same features as Premium Plus, but you pay $99.99 annually and get an anniversary gift from Funimation.

-Which one is for you?
+Which is for you

 Feel free to share your thoughts and ideas in the comments section and share it with your friends if they don’t know the difference.